zamazan4ik/awesome-pgo/article/article.md

 * [Awesome PGO](https://github.com/zamazan4ik/awesome-pgo).
 It's my repository, where I collect **everything** about PGO: benchmarks for different software, bugs in compilers, tracking PGO issues in multiple projects, etc. If anyone asks you something like "Hi ${PERSON_NAME}!
 Could you please send me a link to dive into PGO?" - it should the first appeared in your mind link to share!
 From my side, I will try to maintain it on the corresponding quality level (at least for some time).
 * [PGO in details in Go](https://theyahya.com/posts/go-pgo/).
 I think it would be interesting to read for Go people.

+## Conclusion

+TODO: finish the chapter

+* Piece of advice for the developers:
+  - If you are a language/compiler designer - please consider integrating PGO into your language/compiler
+  - If you are a project developer - please consider providing better PGO integration into your project if you care about the performance
+  - If you are a maintainer - please consider enabling PGO in your packages
+  - If you are a OS package comittee member (like Fedora FESCO) - please consider general PGO movement across the whole package policy
+  - If you have experience with PGO in production - please share your numbers/pains/experience with us!

+I want to finish with the call to the commununity.

+If you are a language designer - please at least consider implementing AoT compilation model for your language.
+Of course this model is not suitable for all cases but would be nice to have a possibility to compile (and preoptimize with PGO) a program before the launch.
+Cold start time matters nowadays, you know.

+If you are a language/compiler designer - please consider integrating PGO into your language/compiler

+I hope you enjoyed the article!
+I tried to share all my experience with PGO.
+And if at least one person after reading all these materials will try to integrate PGO into their applications - I would be happy!

+## My contacts

+If you want to discuss with me more things about PGO, think about contributing to PGO or know anything PGO-related, you can find me via:

+* Email: zamazan4ik@tut.by (primary email) or zamazan4ik@gmail.com (secondary email)
+* Telegram: zamazan4ik
+* Discord: zamazan4ik

+Also, you can create an issue or open a discussion in https://github.com/zamazan4ik/awesome-pgo, if you want to contribute PGO results or discuss something publicly.
+Just be careful about possible NDA violation and similar stuff.

 TODO: note about MSVC compiler and combined LTO/PGO mode as the only option to enable PGO.